RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## My instance is connected through an internal network to my other instances, does this still work after migration?

-Yes, your internal network will be expanded into the ams2 region.
+Yes, your internal network will be expanded into the new region.

 -----

-## I don’t have any projects in ams2, do I have to create a new one?
+## I don’t have any projects in new region, do I have to create a new one?

-No, if you don’t have any projects created in our ams2 region, we have already created a project for your convenience.
+No, if you don’t have any projects created in our new region, we have already created a project for your convenience.

 -----

-## I have multiple projects in ams2, can you migrate my current resources to my existing project?
+## I have multiple projects in the new region, can you migrate my current resources to my existing project?

 Yes, please contact support with the project mapping(s) you'd want us to use, so that we can configure it accordingly.